 The 16′ foot counterpoise was used and the loading coil tap moved around to find the best SWR curve.
 Figure-8 shows the 6 meter SWR curve.

 15, 12, 10 METER BANDS

 By adjusting coil tap position, length of the radiator, and length of the counterpoise, it is possible to achieve acceptable SWR curves for the 15, 12, and 10 meter bands.

 NOTE: This is a compromise antenna and will not provide the performance of a properly configured full-size antenna.
-It’s purpose is to get you on the air using a very limited physical space.
-A tuner should be used with this antenna.
-You can expect some variances in SWR curves from those included in this article due to construction variances and environmental factors at your QTH.
-You may want to install an inline SPST switch in the counterpoise at the 16′ point to facilitate band switching.
+It’s purpose is to get you on the air in a very limited physical space.
+The use of an automatic antenna tuner is recommended due to the significant variances in impedance presented by the antenna at different frequencies.
+You can expect some differences in SWR curves from those included in this article due to construction variances and environmental factors at your QTH.

 SAFETY NOTE: The counterpoise may radiate on some bands.
 Be sure to take steps to ensure no one comes in contact with the 12′ radiator or the counterpoise when transmitting.
 Keep the transmitter power to 100 watts or less if you’re using the antenna indoors.